 Between the cold weather, holiday music on repeat, and all the lights and decorations, I swear that every morning feels like a morning worthy of hot cocoa with the kids!
-Today, in celebration of National Hot Cocoa Day, we're sharing some of our favorite hot cocoa recipes - a basic (but oh-so-decadent) recipe from our upcoming Family Ski Guide plus four other variations to mix it up a bit.
-(And a bonus hot cocoa topper at the end that is sure to excited the kids!)
+Today, in celebration of National Hot Cocoa Day, we're sharing some of our favorite hot cocoa recipes - a basic (but oh-so-decadent) recipe that we invented plus four other variations and a BONUS to mix it up a bit.

 First, let's start off with a pretty basic hot cocoa recipe if you're not feeling too adventurous.
-The talented Catherine from our sister site, The Shopping Mama, came up with this hot chocolate recipe that is decadent, delicious and made with dark chocolate - my fav!
+We came up with this hot chocolate recipe that is decadent, delicious and made with dark chocolate - my fav!

 European-Style Hot Cocoa

 - 1 large dark chocolate Hershey's bar (4.25 oz)